Be part of a new way of banking

 Banks need capital to be able to give loans.
 They borrow that money from private investors (like you) or institutional investors (like Tomorrow or our partner Solarisbank) by selling bonds at the stock exchange.
 That’s called refinancing a loan.
 After an agreed period they need to pay back the capital plus interest to the creditor (in this case Tomorrow/Solarisbank).
 At Tomorrow we use your money exclusively to buy bonds which strictly finance sustainable projects.
 Green bonds focus on refinancing environmentally friendly initiatives.
 We invest part of our Tomorrow capital in green bonds issued by Förderbank NRW, Nordic Investment Bank, the state of Germany, KommuneKredit and Hochbahn AG.

-The green bonds portfolio of Förderbank NRW is divided into four different areas.
-The largest part (roughly two thirds) of the total of €500 million goes towards expanding renewable energies (SDG 7 & 13) in North Rhine-Westphalia.
+Förderbank NRW’s green bonds portfolio is divided into four different areas.
+In 2019 we invested in a bond where the majority (roughly two thirds) of the total of €500 million is being used for the development of renewable energies (SDG 7 & 13) in North Rhine-Westphalia.
 Here, the main focus is on constructing wind power plants, but photovoltaic systems are also part of the portfolio.
-Another focus area of the green bonds is the modernization of public facilities (SDG 3, 11 & 13), for instance by establishing heat recovery systems in hospitals to make them more energy-efficient.
-The green bonds also finance loans to private home owners who want to optimize the energy efficiency of their houses.
+Another focus area of the green bonds is the modernisation of public facilities (SDG 3, 11 & 13), for instance by establishing heat recovery systems in hospitals to make them more energy-efficient.
+The green bonds also finance loans to private homeowners who want to optimise the energy efficiency of their houses.
+They are also used to finance renaturation projects to improve waters and biodiversity in the region.

 The Environmental Bond is a green bond issued by the Nordic Investment Bank (NIB), with the aim of expanding renewable energies and promoting energy efficiency in buildings.
 These investments will help to create new energy plants but also to reinforce existing infrastructure.
 The investments mainly focus on Sweden, Norway and Finland.
 An exciting pilot project are electric ferries which are already in use in Norway.